gircore/gir.core/readme.md

 Gir.Core is licensed under the terms of the MIT-License.
 Please see the [license file](license.txt) for further information.

 The [Gir.Core logo](img/logo.svg) is built upon the [original GTK logo](https://wiki.gnome.org/Projects/GTK/Logo) by Andreas Nilsson which is licensed under the [GNU Free Documentation License](https://www.gnu.org/licenses/fdl-1.3.txt) and was relicensed under CC BY-SA 3.0.
 Therefore the Gir.Core logo is licensed under the [CC BY-SA 3.0](https://creativecommons.org/licenses/by-sa/3.0/deed.en), too.

+## Special Thanks
+Special thanks go to the people and ogranizations who make this project possible:
+- All [contributors](https://github.com/gircore/gir.core/graphs/contributors) for donating their time in form of code, feedback and bug reports.
+- [JetBrains](https://www.jetbrains.com/) for providing open source licenses of their products.